 Kobe Bryant tribute in his own words on his love of basketball and family

 Ben Hong plays the cello while Kobe Bryant details his love for the game of basketball and his family in a video tribute.

 Elle Duncan tells the story of when she met Kobe Bryant and how he told her he loved being the father of daughters.

 Kobe Bryant's career, in his own words

-Relive Kobe Bryant's historic NBA career as told by the Lakers icon.
+Relive Kobe Bryant's historic NBA career, as described by the Lakers icon.

 From the archive: ESPN writers on Kobe